harishnarain/react-aad-b2c-demo/README.md

 ## Usage

-Update the clientId section of the /src/authProvider.js file to include your specific application ID from your Azure AD B2C instance.
+Update the clientId section of the /src/authConfig.js file to include your specific application ID from your Azure AD application registration.

 ## Contributing
 Pull requests are welcome.